parryc/thevoid/templates/leflan/language_bavarian-german.md

 I'm driving in the city.
 --ENDED--

+## Da- prepositions

+_Da-_ plus a preposition is the "it" form of the preposition.
+That is, when one wants to say "with it", "before it", or any other preposition and "it", rather than the form "preposition _es_", it is _da_ plus the preposition.
+Therefore, `davoa:before it`, `damit:with it`, etc. If the preposition begins with a vowel, there is a linking _-r-_, such as in `darüba:about it`.

 # Pronunciation

 A lot of Bavarian is presented as regular phonetic transformations of Standard German.
 And for the most part, especially with uncommon nouns, etc. it seems to be.
 Between dialects, of course, there is also variation, which I will attempt to distinguish below, as well.